RichardRed0x/analysis/reddit/reddit1.md

 I'm interested to hear about other questions people are interested in addressing with this data.

-I also intend to make access to the data-sets and R code used available, if anyone does anything interesting with this I'd love to hear about it.
-Also feel free to send PRs that improve on the shoddy-ness of my code, if witnessing this mess of for loops hanging together by a thread bothers you.
+The data and code for this are available on GitHub, if anyone does anything interesting with it I'd love to hear about it.
+Also feel free to send PRs that improve on the shoddyness of my code, if witnessing this mess of for loops hanging together by a thread bothers you.

 #### To close, some word-clouds